-Five refugees killed, 20 injured, in Rwanda camp food protest-police
+Five refugees killed, 20 injured, in Rwanda camp food protest: police

 “They started pelting stones, pieces of metal and in that 20 refugees were injured and seven police officers.
 Five of the refugees died.”

 Fifteen refugees were arrested, the police said on their Twitter account.
+They said there were about 500 protesters, while UNHCR put the figure at about 700.

 The refugees from neighboring Democratic Republic of Congo had left their camp in Kiziba and walked 15 km (10 miles) to Karongi, in western Rwanda, to protest against a 25 percent cut implemented last month in rations provided by the U.N. refugee agency (UNHCR).
 The camp houses 17,000 Congolese.